-The Knights touch their hearts in a loose salute, then continue riding down the trail.
-We stand in place, watching as they disappear around a turn.
+The Knights touch their foreheads in a loose salute, then continue riding down the trail.
+We stand in place, watching as they disappear around a bend.

 “That wasn’t so bad, was it?”
 Gyrax says.
 “At the end of the day, they want to take off their armor and enjoy some peace.
 Similar to what anyone wants, I imagine.”
-He looks meaningfully at Ren, who remains silent.
+He looks pointedly at Ren, who maintains his silence.

 Eventually, the wanderer mutters, “Maybe.”

-Birds give way to croaking lizards.
-The forest around us grows thick and swampy.
-When we left Naversé, the woods felt open and spacious.
-Here they feel claustrophobic—as if a thousand eyes are secretly studying us.
+When we left Naversé, the forest around us were open and spacious.
+Here it feel claustrophobic—as if a thousand eyes are secretly studying us.
 Occasionally, I’ll see a lizard scurry through the brush.

-You’d think with bugs, lizards, and swampy under-dwellers, we’d have to wear netting or sleep in hammocks, but Ren casts a minor enchantment, blessing our party with arcane repellent.
-He could make a fortune back on Earth—how dope would it be to hike through a jungle without having to worry about bites or stings?
+You’d think with bugs, lizards, and swampy under-dwellers, we’d have to wear netting or sleep in hammocks, but that’s not the case.
+Ren casts a minor enchantment, blessing our party with arcane repellent.
+(He’d make a fortune back on Earth—how dope would it be to hike through a jungle without having to worry about bites or stings?)

 Other animals include dog-sized beetles—their thoraxes curve into a distinct bell-shape—that trundle slowly along, swiveling their antlered heads from side to side.
 Elier tells me they’re called hapers (pronounced like “vapor”).
-If they feel threatened, they unleash a chilling scream and run away.
+If they feel threatened, they unleash a scream and run away.
 Sometimes, they release a foul-smelling mist that’ll make you stink for at least a month.
 Lucky says they taste disgusting, no matter how you cook them or what you season them with.
-Once again, I have no desire to test his claim.
+Once again, I have no desire to see if he’s right.

 There’s other stuff as well.
-Shimmery dots with human faces (naya), vines that moan and grumble (pengrips) and snakelike rodents with dozens of feet (burbies).
-All of them, Gyrax assures me, are fairly harmless.
-There are big predators lurking around (syoptrix cats) but the only time they’re dangerous is after a fire or during a drought.
+Shimmery dots with human faces (naya), vines that mutter, grumble and cough (pengrips) and snakelike rodents with dozens of feet (burbies).
+All of them, Gyrax assures me, are pretty much harmless.
+There are big predators lurking out of sight (syoptrix cats) but the only time they’re dangerous is after a forest fire or during a drought.

-Erany chimes in, telling us she befriended a pack of them late last year, when she had to hide in the woods because she’d mouthed off to a cranky Justicer.
-She says the cats have a complex social structure.
-They’re super respectful and etiquette-oriented, a lot more than most humans.
+Erany chimes in, telling us she befriended a pack of them late last year, after she had to hide in the woods because she’d mouthed off to a cranky Justicer.
+According to her, the cats have a complex social structure.
+They’re super respectful and etiquette-oriented, a lot more so than most humans.

 “Will they eat me?”
 I ask.

 “Yes,” Elier says, “but not out of spite.
-There’s a delicate balance in every clime—once you learn how to sense and navigate it, you can turn defeat and setbacks into opportunity and victory.
-Syoptrix cats will leave you alone, provided you show them respect and deference.”
+Syoptrix cats leave you alone, provided you show them respect and deference.”

 Lucky says, “I don’t doubt the truth of your words, but I much prefer the civilized world.
-As far as I’m concerned, the wilds might as well be one big desert—nothing to steal or drink.”
+The wilds might as well be one big desert—nothing to steal, nothing to drink.”

 “Who goes there?”
 Ren shouts.
 “Show yourself!”

 Dark blue mist swirls and churns, enclosing us in its vaporous eye.
-When I stare directly at it, it seems to bubble in and out, skewing my perception of direction and depth.
+When I stare at its swirling surface, it seems to bubble in and out, skewing my perception of direction and depth.

 “Who are you and what do you want?” the mist demands.
 This time, the outline of a face bulges from the fog, appearing and vanishing in half-second flickers.
 “Answer quickly, or I’ll strip the flesh from your cursed bones.”

-The rasp of swords echoes all around us.
-It sounds like a million warriors unsheathing their weapons.
+The rasp of metal echoes all around us—like a million warriors drawing their swords.

-Gyrax slings his axe and adjusts it so it lays on his back.
+Gyrax slings his axe and steps forward.
 “We are travelers and traders, on our way to the Witchcraft City.”
 He raises his paws.
 “Barter and rest are all we desire.”

 “Jelia is gone.”
 She stares us down with her black-rimmed eyes.
 “Death and ruin lie ahead.”

-“My name is Nyanti, third Wise Woman of the Nightclaw Coven.
-Four months ago, we were ambushed by an army of Iguars.
-They killed half the populace and conquered Jelia.”
+“Nyanti Eldara, third Wise Woman of the Nightclaw Coven.
+Four months ago, the city was sieged by an army of Iguars.
+They killed half the populace and drove out the rest.”

-Elier cocks his head.
-“Iguars?
-A lesser version of Khyranic Gargoyles, if I’m not mistaken.
-Even on the night of a Demon Blood Moon, they wouldn’t last a second against the Witchcraft City.”
+Elier cocks his head, puzzled.
+“Iguars are a lesser version of Khyranic Gargoyles.
+Even in the light of a Demon Blood Moon, they wouldn’t last a second against the Witchcraft City.”